 Ridgers, M. I., 2007.
 Passing through but needing to be heard‡ban ethnographic study of women's perspectives of their care on the postnatal ward.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: